 Egypt's Freedom and Justice Party leader Essam el-Erian (Photo: AP)

-In February, President Mohamed Morsi dispatched top officials to negotiate the release of Egyptian prisoners in the UAE and to ease tensions between the nations.
+In February, President Mohamed Morsi dispatched top Egyptian officials to negotiate the release of Egyptian prisoners detained in the UAE and try to ease tensions between the two countries.